 Since strength training is an anaerobic type of exercise, fat is less useful as fuel.
 Keeping your carbohydrate intake reasonably high at the expense of your fat intake might be a useful strategy.
 That way, you will more likely be able to perform your best in the gym.

 Either way, determine your caloric intake, your protein intake, and your fat intake first.
 The calories you have left should come from carbohydrates, preferably quality carbohydrates.

 On a cutting diet, carbohydrate quality, not just quantity, becomes an important consideration.
-When you’re on an energy-restrictive diet, you can’t afford to waste your carbohydrates on “empty calories” like sugar and ultra-refined foods.
+When you’re on an energy-restrictive diet, you can’t afford to waste your carbohydrates on “empty calories” like sugary drinks and ultra-refined foods.
 Try to get most of your carbs from quality sources like legumes, whole grains, and natural fruit and vegetables.
-Those are foods that provide you with quality nutrients, not just calories.
+Those are foods that provide you with quality nutrients and fill you up with less calories.

 When you diet for a long time, a number of negative things happen to your body.